Core rule

 to restore the Raft node back with its Raft state.

-MicroRaft provides a basic in-memory RaftStore
+MicroRaft provides a basic in-memory RaftStore implementation to enable

 crash-recovery testing.
 In the following code sample, we use this utility, i.e.,

-, to demonstrate how to recover from Raft node failures.
+InMemoryRaftStore, to demonstrate how to recover from Raft node failures.

 To run this test on your machine, try the following:

-You can also see it in the MicroRaft Github repository.
+You can also see it in the MicroRaft GitHub repository.

-This time we provide a factory object to enable LocalRaftGroup
+This time we provide a factory object to enable LocalRaftGroup to create

-objects while configuring our Raft nodes.
+InMemoryRaftStore objects while configuring our Raft nodes.
 Hence, after we

 terminate our Raft nodes, we will be able to read their persisted state.
 Once we